 When is Ghostbusters 3 released in cinemas?
 Who’s in the cast and what’s it about?

-Everything you need to know about the new sequel to the original 80s films
+Everything you need to know about the new sequel to the original 80s Ghostbusters movies

 A brand new Ghostbusters sequel set in the universe of the original 1980s films is coming to cinemas in 2020.
 Which stars from the first two films will be reprising their roles?
 And has the movie got a release date yet?